Miranda-Zeng/Miranda-Zeng.github.io/_posts/2024-02-08-post-assignment-one.md

 The time period in which the photograph was taken, **1931**, was a significant era in Czech history.
 This was during the interwar period, characterized by social, political, and cultural changes in Czechoslovakia.
 The image of the Barrandov Terrace Restaurant captures a snapshot of daily life and leisure activities during this dynamic period, making it historically intriguing to viewers interested in Czech history.

 The Barrandov Terrace Restaurant was a prominent social and cultural hub in Prague during the early 20th century.
 It was frequented by artists, intellectuals, and members of high society, reflecting the vibrant cultural scene of the time.
 The photograph may hold cultural significance for Czech audiences nostalgic for the heyday of Prague's café culture and social life.

+### choice of three cultures

+I chose American, Japnese and Chinese culture, as they are among the most prominent in terms of quantity in the museum's collection.